The Conditions of Physical Embodiment Enable Generalization and Care: Defining the conditions of embodiment: Death, Time, and Care

+It is crucial that artificial agents register and participate in the structures of care that are central to human life, lending a sense of aligned purpose to these increasingly complex intelligences \cite{rousse2016care}.
+We must teach a "what" what it is to be a "who," for whom its own condition and activities—and those of others—matter—not as an externally imposed value, but as a consequence of the conditions under which it persists and acts in the world.
+Given that robust alignment might only emerge from something that experiences these conditions of embodiment, we wish to explore how such constraints can be made legible within an implementable framework (i.e. reinforcement learning).

-\section{Defining the conditions of embodiment: death, time, and care}
+\section{Defining the conditions of embodiment: Death, Time, and Care}

-This section is intended to convey, in logical order, a useful and necessary subset of characteristics defining physical embodiment.
-We base these two conditions on the linked concepts of \textit{being-in-the-world} and \textit{being-towards-death} as originally defined by Martin Heidegger \citep{heidegger1962being}.
-Before considering the particulars of embodiement, we set forth a technical specification of some conditions of agency that can apply across both virtual and non-virtual contexts.
-We start with a basic working definition of an agent as any entity capable of registering an observation about the state of the environment via sensors, mapping an observation to a selected action using a behavioral policy, and finally realizing that action in the environment using actuators.
-We also begin with a definition of the agent and environment as a partially observable Markov decision process (POMDP), in which there exists a set of states that the agent can transition between according to an action-conditioned probability distribution.
-From here, we consider what is added to the richness of an agent by embodiment.
+In this section, we specify a useful and necessary subset of characteristics defining embodiment.
+These are inspired by the linked Heideggerian concepts of \textit{being-in-the-world} and \textit{being-towards-death}.
+First, we specify some conditions of agency applicable across virtual and non-virtual contexts.
+We start with a working definition of an agent as any entity capable of registering an observation about the state of the environment via sensors, mapping an observation to a selected action using a behavioral policy, and realizing that action in the environment using actuators.
+We define the agent and environment as a partially-observable Markov decision process (POMDP), in which there exists a set of states that the agent can transition between according to an action-conditioned probability distribution, and in which the agent cannot directly observe the underlying state of the world.
+From here, we consider what is added to the agent's richness by embodiment.